 Seventeen months after the end of last season, Save Me Too is a serious sequel, and although it did not quite reach the level of the first season, there is still enough to enjoy.

-This time, Save Me Too tries to juggle two different stories Nelly has to deal with, and manages to spin these records all the way through, even if they start wobbling in the finals.
-The crux of the matter is what happened to Nellie’s daughter, Jody, but at the same time, a murder at the beginning of the trial is tormenting the community.
-It’s not surprising that all eyes are on Nellie, the main culprit.
+This time, Save Me Too tries to juggle two different stories Nelly has to deal with and manages to spin these records all the way through, even if they start wobbling in the finals.
+Of course, the crux of the matter is what happened to Nellie’s daughter, Jody.
+Still, at the same time, a murder at the beginning of the trial is tormenting the community, so it’s not surprising that all eyes are on Nellie, the main culprit.

 In the style of Stephen King, The Outsider shines with his characters.
-Each of the protagonists here has really coherent and well-written narrative arches, with Holly and Ralph sticking out between the other actors.
-Jack Hoskins is in a rather depressing downturn, both physically and mentally, while the other supporting characters have enough material to deepen the whole.
+The protagonists here have coherent and well-written narrative arches, with Holly and Ralph sticking out between the other actors.
+Unfortunately, Jack Hoskins is in a rather depressing downturn, both physically and mentally, while the other supporting characters have enough material to deepen the whole.

 The basic principle revolves around the mourning monster and presents a series of characters who are consumed or chased by the same emotion.
 It’s a wonderfully twisted sense of irony, and The Outsider does an excellent job of recording that during the performance.

 Chocolate is based on a heavy melodrama and the hard reality of love, which certainly doesn’t apply to everyone.
-There is not only sunshine and rainbows, and as we see through the eyes of our two leaders in this drama, the world around us is full of death and sorrow.
+But unfortunately, there is not only sunshine and rainbows, and as we see through the eyes of our two leaders in this drama, the world around us is full of death and sorrow.

 The basic principle revolves around the two main characters, Cha Young and Lee Kang.
 After we met her as a child, we saw Kang working as a neurosurgeon and hanging up her chef’s hat, while a dish that Kang had prepared for her as a child pushed her to become a productive cook herself.